 (5) If this Code requires or permits a notice or other document to be given by post (whether the expression “deliver”, “serve”, “notify”, “send” or “give” or another expression is used), service may be effected by properly addressing, prepaying and posting the notice or other document as a letter.

+[Section 172 amended in Gazette 29 Sep 2006 p.
+4246-8.]

 173. Date of notice or other document

 (1) For the purposes of this Code a notice or other document is taken to be given —